ory/hydra/README.md

 or some template engine or a predefined front-end.
 Instead it relies on HTTP redirection and cryptographic methods to verify user consent allowing you to use Hydra with any authentication endpoint, be it [authboss](https://github.com/go-authboss/authboss), [auth0.com](https://auth0.com/) or your proprietary PHP authentication.

-#### Top 5 Features

-1. Hydra ships as a single binary for all popular platforms including Linux, OSX and Windows, without any additional dependencies (think NodeJS or .NET).
-For further simplicity, Hydra is available as a [Docker Image](https://hub.docker.com/r/oryam/hydra/).
-2. Hydra is built security first: architecture and work flows are designed to neutralize various common (OWASP TOP TEN) and uncommon attack vectors.
-[Learn more](https://ory-am.gitbooks.io/hydra/content/basics/security.html).
-3. Hydra has a low memory and CPU footprint, short boot-up times and keeps data in-memory to serve request reliable and with ultra low-latency.
-[Read more](https://github.com/ory-am/hydra/issues/161)
-4. Hydra comes with sophisticated access control.
-[Learn more](https://ory-am.gitbooks.io/hydra/content/access-control.html).
-5. Hydra scales effortlessly up and down on every platform you can imagine, including Heroku, Cloud Foundry, Docker, Google Container Engine and many more.

-#### Limitations

-1. Hydra is not something that manages user accounts.
-Hydra does not offer user registration, password reset, user login, sending confirmation emails.
-This is what the *Identity Provider* is responsible for.
-The communication between Hydra and the Identity Provider is called [*Consent Flow*](https://ory-am.gitbooks.io/hydra/content/oauth2/consent.html).
-2. If you are building a simple service for 50-100 registered users, OAuth2 and Hydra will be overkill.
-3. Hydra does not support the OAuth2 resource owner password credentials flow.
-4. Hydra has no management frontend.
-You must manage OAuth2 Clients and other things using the RESTful endpoints or the command line interface.
-A management frontend is scheduled to accompany the stable release.

 ## Quickstart